Erich Wolfgang Korngold: Legacy

 Further recognition came in the 1990s; two full-scale biographies of him appeared almost simultaneously.
-One is Jessica Duchen, Erich Wolfgang Korngold.
-The other is Brendan G. Carroll, Erich Korngold: The Last Prodigy Carroll is President of the International Korngold Society.
+One is Jessica Duchen's Erich Wolfgang Korngold.
+The other is Brendan G. Carroll's Erich Korngold: The Last Prodigy.
+Carroll is President of the International Korngold Society.
 Carroll released excerpts of acetates with Korngold conducting the Warner Bros. studio orchestra in music from his film scores, some possibly taken from KFWB radio broadcasts.

 In 2019 the Bard Music Festival (at Bard College, New York) celebrated Korngold with an extensive series of performances and lectures and the publication of Korngold and His World, edited by Daniel Goldmark and Kevin C. Karnes.
-In addition, Bard sponsored the first U.S. production of Das Wunder der Heliane—more than ninety years after its troubled debut.
+In addition, Bard sponsored the first US production of Das Wunder der Heliane — more than ninety years after its premiere.

 In 2008 Gary Noland wrote a string trio Korngoldaroonie in tribute to Korngold.